theseus-os/theseus-os.github.io/posts/2022-01-13-Theseus-Year-In-Review-2021.md

 Beyond our usual contributors, we had several newcomers from both Yale University and the open-source community at large who generously devoted their time to make some excellent improvements to Theseus.
 Our sincere thanks to:
- * Futurewei Technologies, especially [Sid Askary](https://www.linkedin.com/in/sid-askary-21a962) and [Yong He](https://www.linkedin.com/in/yong-he-1334902), for generously offering technical advise and funding for Theseus development.
+ * Futurewei Technologies, especially [Sid Askary](https://www.linkedin.com/in/sid-askary-21a962) and [Yong He](https://www.linkedin.com/in/yong-he-1334902), for generously offering technical advice and funding for Theseus development.
  * [@apogeeoak](https://github.com/apogeeoak), who improved documentation quality and implemented GitHub workflows to autogenerate docs.
  * [Vikram Mullick](https://github.com/vikrammullick), who began and nearly finished support for running WASM+WASI binaries atop Theseus.
  * [Jacob Earle](https://github.com/jacob-earle), who began support for logging output on ARM microcontrollers and a pseudo-real time scheduling algorithm for Theseus.